librill/STAT541_Project1/README.md

 @librill - focus on some of the next week work a bit and the map visualization.

-this is a random line to see if it adds to github

 # Project 1 -- Checkpoint 2

 Guidelines from